rombautsdidier/sensibosky/docs/en_US/index.md

 # Plugin Sensibo Sky

-This plugin gives you the possibility to pilot the Sensibo Sky module in order to control your AC systems.
+This plugin gives you the possibility to pilot the Sensibo Sky/Air module in order to control your AC systems.

 ## Plugin Sensibo Sky configuration